Thirulogeswaren/TileMap-Editor/README.md

 }
 ```

-open up Developer PowerShell for VS2022 and navigate to the directory which contains ``vcpkg.json`` file that you have created and run the following command:
+open up Developer PowerShell for VS2022 and navigate to the directory which contains ``vcpkg.json`` file that you have created and run:

 ```shell
 vcpkg x-update-baseline --add-initial-baseline
 ```
-this adds the **builtin-baseline** to the manifest file.
-Next run ```vcpkg install``` to install project dependencies, this will create ```vcpkg_installed``` folder and installs them there.
+this adds the **builtin-baseline** to the manifest file, then run the following commands to build the project:

-Run the following commands:

 ```shell
 mkdir build